chg-training/chg-training-resources/CONTRIBUTING.md

 # Guidelines for contributors

-Contributions to `whg-training-resources` are by invitation - you will need to be part of the `whg-training` github organisation or otherwise be given access.
+Contributions to `chg-training-resources` are by invitation - you will need to be part of the `chg-training` github organisation or otherwise be given access.

 If you have access, there are two ways to make changes to the repository: